healthchecks/healthchecks/templates/docs/configuring_checks.md

 preview bots hitting the ping URLs when you send them in email or post them in chat.
 * **Filter by keywords in the Subject line**.
 When pinging [via email](../email/), look for specific keywords in the subject line.
-If the subject line contains any of the keywords listed in **Success Keywords**, SITE_NAME will assume it to be a success signal.
-Likewise, if it contains any of the keywords listed in **Failure Keywords**, SITE_NAME will treat it as an explicit failure signal.
-For example, this is useful if your backup software sends an email after each backup run with a different subject line depending on success or failure.
+If the subject line contains any of the keywords listed in **Start Keywords**, **Success Keywords**, or **Failure Keywords**, SITE_NAME will assume it to be a start, a success, or a failure signal respectively.
+This is useful if, for example, your backup software sends an email after each backup run with a different subject line depending on success or failure.
 * **Filter by keywords in the message body**.
 Same as the previous option, but looks for the keywords in the email message body.
 Supports both plain text and HTML email messages.